 Humans were not designed for chronic low-grade stress modern life places on us.
 We are designed for acute high quality stress, i.e. workouts, contrast therapy, giving a speech or presentation etc. We must learn to handle this stress in a proper manner.
-From my experience, one of the best stress therapy techniques is learning how to breathe properly.
+Learning how to breathe properly is a proven method to help you deal with stress.
 The breath is the remote control to our brain.
 Humans have been working with it for thousands of years and once you begin to explore your own breathing, it can take you to places you never imagined possible.
 With practice, one thing you will discover is the ability to control your physiological state to either ramp your system up or bring it down.

 fight, flight, or freeze